 Attorneys for People Injured In Truck Accidents Where Alcohol & Drug Use Are Factors

 Alcohol and drug abuse is a problem on our roads regardless of whether the driver is operating a compact car or a large commercial semi-tractor trailer but the ramifications of driving a truck under the influence can be much more severe.
-The size and weight of trucks made them capable of doing unthinkable amounts of damage to other vehicles on the road during collisions and accidents and because truck drivers travel on large roads, these accidents can involve multiple vehicles and victims.
+The size and weight of trucks made them capable of doing catastrophic amounts of damage to other vehicles on the road during collisions and accidents, and because truck drivers travel in congested fast-moving traffic, these crashes can involve multiple vehicles and victims.
 Unfortunately, the criminal justice system and the process through which truck companies are screening drivers both fail to provide the justice and compensation victims and their families deserve following a drunken driving truck accident.

 Drug and Alcohol Use by Truck Drivers is a Substantial Factor in Serious Accidents

-While it is considered to be a criminal offense to operate a commercial vehicle while under the influence of drugs or alcohol, many truck drivers are able to find legal loopholes that allow them to operate a commercial vehicle again.
+While it is considered to be a criminal offense to operate a commercial vehicle while under the influence of drugs or alcohol, many truck drivers can find legal loopholes that allow them to operate a commercial vehicle again.
 It is up to trucking companies to screen their employees and avoid the hire of drivers who have histories of driving while under the influence.
-Currently almost five percent of truck accidents involve a driver under the influence of banned or controlled substances and an additional four percent involve drivers with blood alcohol concentrations over .08% percent.
+Currently, almost five percent of truck accidents involve a driver under the influence of banned or controlled substances, and an additional four percent include drivers with blood alcohol concentrations over .08% percent.

 Even the consumption of alcohol in smaller amounts has a marked effect on the ability of a driver to react quickly and to make good decisions.
 Even at a blood alcohol content of .04%— half of the legal limit in Illinois— drivers have shown delayed reaction times and an increase in erratic and reckless behaviors (look here for discussion on drunk driving accidents).
 Trucking companies could drastically reduce the number of incidents on the road involving drugs and alcohol by refusing to hire drivers who have had prior offenses and to perform random drug and alcohol screenings in order to remove irresponsible drivers from our roads.